-See notes accompanying the financial statements.
+See notes accompanying the financial statements

-REXAHN PHARMACEUTICALS, INC. (A Development Stage Company) Notes to Financial Statements Three Months Ended March 31, 2006 and 2005 (Unaudited)
+(A Development Stage Company) Notes to Condensed Financial Statements Three and Nine Months Ended September 30, 2006 and 2005 (Unaudited)

-1. Organization and Summary of Significant Accounting Policies
+1. Organization

-The accompanying unaudited financial statements of Rexahn Pharmaceuticals, Inc. ("the Company") have been prepared in accordance with accounting principles generally accepted in the United States of America for financial information and the requirements of item 310 (b) of Regulation S-B. Accordingly, certain information and disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited financial statements of Rexahn Pharmaceuticals, Inc. (the "Company") have been prepared in accordance with accounting principles generally accepted in the United States of America for financial information and the requirements of item 310 (b) of Regulation S-B. Accordingly, certain information and disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
 The financial statements reflect all adjustments (consisting only of normal recurring adjustments), which, in the opinion of management, are necessary for a fair presentation of the results for the periods presented.
 Except for the adoption of new accounting policies as disclosed in note 2, there have been no significant changes in our accounting policies since December 31, 2005.
 The results from operations for the period are not necessarily indicative of the results expected for the full fiscal year or any future period.